YashGaur000/Retro-Doggies-NFT/ClassyDogs-NFT-Project-main/README.md

 Finally in the build folder you'll also find a hidden folder which contains the hidden NFT image & metadata used in the collection pre-reveal step,the hidden image must be uploaded to IPFS and its CID should be copied to the hidden metadata file which in the end must also be uploaded to IPFS to get the final hidden NFT URI.

-If you find problems going through the upload part you can refere back to hashlips Youtube video which explain each step perfectly [How to create an NFT collection - Masterclass](https://www.youtube.com/watch?v=Zhmj4PiJ-GA)

 ### Contracts